Veil of St. Anne

-The so-called "Veil of St. Anne" (voile de Sainte-Anne), also known as the "Arab Standard" (étendard arabe), is the mantle of a Fatimid caliph, Al-Mustaʽli, from 1096/97, that was brought to Provence after the First Crusade, from Damietta (Note: The archaeologists initially thought that the fabric was taken from the Grand Vizier Al-Afdhal after the Battle of Ascalon in 1099.) and deposited at the treasury of the Cathedral of St. Anne at Apt.
-For a long time it was considered as a Christian relic; today it is recognized as one of the chief surviving examples of Fatimid art.
+The so-called "Veil of St. Anne" (voile de Sainte-Anne), also known as the "Arab Standard" (étendard arabe), is the mantle of a Fatimid caliph, Al-Mustaʽli, from 1096/97, that was brought to Provence after the First Crusade, from Damietta (Note: The archaeologists initially thought that the fabric was taken from the Grand Vizier Al-Afdhal after the Battle of Ascalon in 1099.) and deposited in the treasury of the Cathedral of St. Anne at Apt.
+For a long time it was considered a Christian relic; today it is recognized as one of the chief surviving examples of Fatimid art.